starknet-io/starknet-p2p-specs/p2p/starknet-p2p.md

 ### Message Encoding

 Use protobuf (`proto3`) for message encoding/decoding between peers.
-Specific message schemas to be defined for each protocol.
+Specific message schemas are to be defined for each protocol.

 Messages that tie into other messages in one flow, i.e. messages expecting a response and providing a response MUST include a `request_id` (a positive integer) that allows nodes to correlate messages in the same flow.
-The request id, together with the sender id, should be enough for identifying the flow.
+The request id, together with the sender id, should be enough to identify the flow.

 ----